How Much Does It Cost to Install Vinyl Plank Flooring?

 Rigid core vinyl flooring is a stable and durable option.
 The additional rigid layer makes it more expensive, but it is easy to maintain.
 Rigid core planks have a solid center that creates a more realistic wood-like feel.
 It comes in various textures, colors, and styles that can simulate the look of hardwood and vinyl.
 It’s sturdy and better cushioned than other vinyl flooring.
 One of the biggest advantages of rigid vinyl planks is that they’re 100 percent waterproof.
 There are two types of rigid vinyl flooring, and their prices range from $3.50 to $12.

 - Stone plastic composite core (SPC).
-Also called stone polymer composite, SPC costs between $3.50 and $7 per square foot for materials.
+Also called stone polymer composite, SPC costs between $3.50 and over $9 per square foot for materials.
 Many homeowners use SPC to mimic the look of natural stone or wood in their homes.
 It’s suitable for high-traffic areas since it’s so durable.

 Additional Costs and Considerations